bvsbharat/CogniLLaMA/README.md

 ### Step 3: Configure Your API Key

-1. Click on the Cogni-llama extension icon
+1. Click on the CogniLlama extension icon
 2. Go to Settings (gear icon)
 3. Enter your Together AI API key
 4. Save your settings